 Top-Down Approach:

-• Start with your TAM figure.
+- Start with your TAM estimate.

-• Apply filters based on your company's capabilities, such as geographic reach or technological limitations.
+- Apply filters based on your company's capabilities, such as geographic reach or technological limitations.

 Example: A SaaS company might start with the global market for their type of software, then narrow it down based on the languages they support and the industries they serve.